-The requirements for U.S. citizenship include that you be a person of good moral character, which a crime on one’s record makes it much, much harder to show.
+The requirements for U.S. citizenship include that the applicant have good moral character, which a crime on one’s record makes it much, much harder to show.
 What’s more, certain crimes create an absolute bar to U.S. citizenship (or at least a bar within a certain period of years).
 For more on this, see Crimes That Will Prevent You From Receiving U.S. Citizenship.

 USCIS sometimes makes mistakes, approving people for green cards or other immigration benefits (such as asylum) who were not eligible for them in the first place.
-But the agency is getting better and better at tracking down information from the past, including from foreign governments, and in reevaluating the green card approval, at the time you apply for U.S. citizenship.
+But the agency is getting more efficient at tracking down information from the past, including from foreign governments, and in reevaluating the green card approval at the time you apply for U.S. citizenship.

 Another common source of fraud issues arises when green cards are granted based on a second (or third or fourth!) marriage.
-USCIS may have accepted a divorce certificate as valid in the earlier decision, but now decide to take another look.
+USCIS might have accepted a divorce certificate as valid in the earlier decision, but now decide to take another look.
 If USCIS finds that certificate to be invalid after all, the agency can decide that your current marriage—the one you received your green card based on—is also invalid, and that you therefore no longer have a right to your green card, much less to U.S. citizenship.

 The agency can take this action for any trips you took during your years of permanent residence.
 For example, if you’ve been a permanent resident for 25 years, USCIS could review a trip you took 20 years ago and determine you took that trip with the intention of abandoning your life in the United States.

-See Can You Be Deported for a Drug Crime? for more on this.
+See Can You Be Deported for a Drug Crime? for more on this topic.

 If you have been a member of or advocate for the Communist Party or any similar totalitarian party, USCIS might refuse to grant your application for U.S. citizenship.
 U.S. immigration law requires citizenship applicants to show that they are attached to the principles of the U.S. Constitution and well-disposed to the nation’s good order and happiness.
 (See I.N.A. § 316(a)).
 This includes the applicant's belief in representative democracy and the basic premise that any political change should be effected in an orderly way.